btlorch/gaussian-processes-for-camera-model-identification/README.md

     [--crop CROP_SIZE]
 ```

 This script will store the extracted features as HDF5 file to the given output directory.
+If no crop argument is given, the script extracts the features from the full resolution images.

 ## Train Gaussian process classifier